MikeSchulze/gdUnit3/README.md

 * Fully integrated in the Godot editor
 * Run test-suite(s) by using the context menu on FileSystem, ScriptEditor or GdUnitInspector
 * Create test's directly from the ScriptEditor
+* Configurable template for the creation of a new test-suite
 * A spacious set of Asserts use to verify your code
 * Argument matchers to verify the behavior of a function call by a specified argument type.
 * Fluent syntax support